spiceai/spiceai/CONTRIBUTING.md

 1. For bugs
    - You have as much data as possible.
 This usually comes in the form of logs and/or stacktraces.
 Screenshots or screen recordings of the buggy behavior are very helpful.

-## Contributing to Spice AI
+## Contributing to Spice.ai

-This section describes the guidelines for contributing code / docs to Spice AI.
+This section describes the guidelines for contributing code / docs to Spice.ai.

 ### Pull Requests